peteward44/jscriptify2/README.md

-# jscriptify
+# jscriptify2
-Browserify plugin to (attempt) to support the antiquated Microsoft JScript ASP engine
+Browserify plugin to (attempt) to support the antiquated Microsoft JScript classic ASP engine

 This doesn't guarantee compatibility with JScript, but might give you a better chance!